 The Long Term Care Ombudsman:

-CARIE provides ombudsman services through the Philadelphia Long Term Care Ombudsman Program funded by Philadelphia Corporation for Aging and the Pennsylvania Department of Aging.
+CARIE provides ombudsman services through the Philadelphia Long Term Care Ombudsman Program funded by Philadelphia Corporation for Aging, Montgomery County Office of Senior Services, and the Pennsylvania Department of Aging.
 There are two ombudsman programs in Philadelphia.

 CARIE’s Ombudsman Program serves consumers in long-term care located in Center City, South Philadelphia, Southwest Philadelphia, North Philadelphia and West Philadelphia.

 To contact an ombudsman at CARIE call 215-545-5724 or 1-800-356-3606 or contact us online.

 Center in the Park’s Ombudsman Program serves consumers in long-term care located in Northeast and Northwest Philadelphia.